synclounge/docs.synclounge.tv/docs/faq.md

 - _Someone in my room is getting "Failed to find a compatible copy of `<MEDIA_NAME>`.
 If you have access to the content try manually playing it."_

     SyncLounge is unable to retrieve information for the currently selected media on the server the user has access to.
-The user needs to make sure they have access to the same media (doesn't have to be on the same server) the host is playing.
+This is usually caused by the user not having access to the media that the host is playing.
+See _Do the other users in my room need access to my Plex Server?_ for more information.

 If any of the above don't answer your question or address your issue, see the How-to: [Report an Issue](http://localhost:8000/how-tos/report_an_issue/) page.